 Daron Anstey, a member of the Witheridge Anstey sub-branch of the Chulmleigh Ansteys, was born in 1891 in Sale, Gippsland, Victoria, Australia to the famous politician Frank Anstey and Katherine McColl.
+He was brought up in Victoria, where he was living in c1910.

 On 3 March 1916, around eighteen months after the commencement of World War One, Daron volunteered in Brunswick for active service with the Australian Imperial Force.
 On his Attestation Paper he stated that he was unmarried and a machinist living at Howard Street, Brunswick – after taking his medical examination, the medical officer “considered him fit for active service“.